whisk3y3/WhisperGate/README.md

 - **Per-engagement branding** — set `ORG_NAME` once and it flows through the SSO hint, org lookup screen, and completion message
 - **First-attempt rejection** — the first password submission is rejected with a realistic error message; both passwords are logged (configurable)
 - **Operator-controlled release** — the verification screen holds indefinitely until the operator releases that specific target
+- **Real-time MFA relay** — operator can push any MFA challenge type (number match, push approval, TOTP, SMS) to the target's screen in real-time, and receive codes back from the target for two-way relay
 - **Clean exit** — after release, the target sees "Submission Complete — You may close this window" instead of a redirect

 ### Operator Panel